-Research undertaken at the Wake Forest Baptist Medical Center have discovered that a protein plays a critical role in blood sugar regulation.
+Research undertaken at the Wake Forest Baptist Medical Center have discovered that a protein plays a critical role in blood sugar regulation and diabetes.

 The hope is that this new protein can be used to treat type I Diabetes.